Worried couple having problems with their financial bills at home.

 If you are experiencing severe debt problems, you might be considering bankruptcy.
 And you’re probably wondering how the bankruptcy process will affect your life.
 If you file Chapter 7, will you have to give up your car?
 If you’re filing Chapter 13, how much will you have to pay each month?
 The answers depend on the bankruptcy exemptions allowed in your state.

-Severe debt can cause severe stress, but knowing what you’re dealing with can help you make an educated choice that’s best for you.
+Severe debt can cause severe stress, but knowing what you’re dealing with can help you make an educated choice that’s best for you, from bankruptcy to debt consolidation or debt resolution.
 Here’s an intro to exemptions.

 What are bankruptcy exemptions?